sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

 This feature will support CLI configurations with the new framework.
  1. Support CLI configurations as described in "Configuration Commands" section below
  2. Support show commands as described in "Show Commands" section below
- 3. Support debug commands as described in "Debug Commands" section below
- 4. Support openconfig REST API and gNMI
+ 3. Support openconfig REST API and gNMI

 ### 1.1.3 Scalability Requirements